Compound feed in tablet for herbivorous aquarium bottom feeding fish.

 The extract is also rich in vitamins (e.g. A, B, E) and in biologically active principles such as phycocyanobilin.
 The lipid component (about 7%) contains many fatty acids that are essential for fish, such as Omega 6.

-Spirulina is also rich in carotenoids, especially the yellow-orange ones, like zeaxanthin and canthaxantin, which stimulate the yellow and orange colours in fish.
+Spirulina is also rich in carotenoids, especially the yellow-orange ones, like canthaxantin, which stimulate the yellow and orange colours in fish.
 In order for its prebiotic action to work, fish must ingest spirulina products several times a week, in constant amounts.